Home Waters

 Professor C. David Whiteman, Retired Atmospheric Scientist, University of Utah

 David Whiteman, a scientist, avid fly fisherman, and longstanding member of the High Country Fly Fisher’s community, has dedicated years to both fishing and studying the intricate ecosystem of his “home waters,” the Middle Provo River.
-Collaborating with various individuals, including students from Wasatch High School’s Center for Advanced Professional Studies and Professor Roger Gold, he is nearing completion of his comprehensive research publication.
+In cooperation with other federal, state, local and educational organizations, he has recently completed several conservation projects that have produced reports and videos focused on flyfishing themes on the Middle Provo River.
+These are linked below.
 Whether you’ve peacefully cast a fly on the serene currents of the Middle Provo, hold a deep passion for conservation efforts, or call Wasatch County your home, Whiteman’s exhaustive studies warrants a prominent place on your reading and viewing list.

 Video Tour of the Middle Provo River